Infidelity Therapy + Affair Recovery| Online Couples Therapy in California & Oregon

 Maybe you just found out.
 Maybe it's been months and you're still not sleeping.
 Maybe you're the one who cheated and you're watching your partner suffer and don't know how to help.
 Maybe you've been trying to heal on your own and finding that time, alone, isn't enough.

 I specialize in affair recovery and infidelity therapy for couples and individuals online throughout California and Oregon.
-This is some of the most demanding therapeutic work there is — and it's work I have specialized training in.
+This can be some of the most demanding therapeutic work there is — and it's work I have specialized training in.

 What You Might Be Feeling Right Now